dougeby/IntuneDocs/intune-user-help/unenroll-your-device-from-intune-windows.md

 After it's removed, you'll be unable to access school or work resources from the device.
 Windows devices that can be removed from Intune include:
 * Windows 10 devices
 * Windows 8.1 computer
-* WIndows 8.1 mobile device
+* Windows 8.1 mobile device

 For more information about what happens after you remove your device from Intune management, see [What happens if you remove your device from Intune](what-happens-if-you-unenroll-your-device-from-intune-windows.md).